vrockai/pipeline-test/docs/content.md

 ---

 ## The oral cavity and intestinal microbiome in children with functional constipation.
- 09.04.2024, _M Kwiatkowska, M Gołębiewski, M Sikora, EŁ Rycharska, A Krogulska_
+ 11.04.2024, _M Kwiatkowska, M Gołębiewski, M Sikora, EŁ Rycharska, A Krogulska_

+_Humans, Child, Gastrointestinal Microbiome, RNA, Ribosomal, 16S, Constipation, Microbiota, Feces, Mouth, Bacteria, Lactobacillales, Bacteroidetes_
 Constipation is a widespread problem in paediatric practice, affecting almost 30% of children.
 One of the key causal factors of constipation may be disturbances in the homeostasis of the gastrointestinal microbiome.
 The aim of the study was to determine whether the oral and fecal microbiomes differ between children with and without constipation.
 A total of 91 children over three years of age were included in the study.
 Of these, 57 were qualified to a group with constipation, and 34 to a group without.
 The saliva and stool microbiomes were evaluated using 16S rRNA gene amplicon sequencing.
 Functional constipation was associated with characteristic bacterial taxa in the fecal microbiota.
 Statistically significant differences were found at the family level: Burkholderiaceae (q = 0.047), Christensenellaceae (q = 0.047), Chlostridiaceae (q = 0.047) were significantly less abundant in the constipation group, while the Tannerellaceae (q = 0.007) were more abundant.
 At the genus level, the significant differences were observed for rare genera, including Christensenellaceae r-7 (q = 2.88 × 10-2), Fusicatenibacter (q = 2.88 × 10-2), Parabacteroides (q = 1.63 × 10-2), Romboutsia (q = 3.19 × 10-2) and Subdoligranulum (q = 1.17 × 10-2).
 All of them were less abundant in children with constipation.
 With the exception of significant taxonomic changes affecting only feces, no differences were found in the alpha and beta diversity of feces and saliva.
 Children with functional constipation demonstrated significant differences in the abundance of specific bacteria in the stool microbiome compared to healthy children.
 It is possible that the rare genera identified in our study which were less abundant in the constipated patients (Christensellaceae r-7, Fusicatenibacter, Parabacteroides, Romboutsia and Subdoligranulum) may play a role in protection against constipation.
 No significant differences were observed between the two groups with regard to the saliva microbiome.

 [Source](https://www.nature.com/articles/s41598-024-58642-2)